 Once admitted, MS students must select a specialization (Plan A) or concentration (Plan B) area with the approval of their advisor.
 To meet the integrative, interdisciplinary intent of the NREM program, a set of graduate level courses (the Primary MS Core) will be required of every student, regardless of his or her selected Plan option or specialization/concentration area.

 In addition to the Primary MS Core, a set of electives and thesis credits are required for a total of 30 credits.
 Electives provide background in research methods and depth in the student's area of specialization.
 The remaining credit requirements will be met with thesis credits (NREM 700) for conducting the research project.
 Once the thesis topic is finalized, a research proposal must be approved by the committee.
 An oral defense of the proposal in front of the thesis committee is also required for final approval of the thesis topic.
 A public thesis defense is also required, and an announcement with thesis abstract, defense date, and location must be sent to the graduate program chair, departmental secretary, and Graduate Education at least 2 weeks in advance.

 NREM 600 (3); 601 (3); 605 (2); 701 (1)

 Electives (15 credits):

-Course in graduate research methods (3); NREM graduate courses (6); Other graduate courses for specialization from within or outside of NREM (6); a maximum of 6 credits of upper-division undergraduate course credits (400-level) allowed
+Course in graduate research methods (3); NREM graduate courses (500-level and above, 6); Other graduate courses for specialization from within or outside of NREM (6); where all 6 credits can be satisfied by 400-level course credits.